OpenEvalProject/evals/manuscripts/elife-45133/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/45133/elife-45133-fig4-v2.jpg)

-**Figure 4.:** The bars indicate the number of preprints published by each journal, broken down by the bioRxiv categories to which the preprints were originally posted.10.7554/eLife.45133.033Figure 4—source data 1.10.7554/eLife.45133.034Figure 4—source data 2.10.7554/eLife.45133.035Figure 4—source data 3.
+**Figure 4.:** The bars indicate the number of preprints published by each journal, broken down by the bioRxiv categories to which the preprints were originally posted.

 Some journals have accepted a broad range of preprints, though none have hit all 27 of bioRxiv’s categories – PLOS ONE has published the most diverse category list, with 26.
 (It has yet to publish a preprint from the clinical trials collection, bioRxiv's second-smallest.)
 Other journals are much more specialized, though in expected ways.
 Of the 172 bioRxiv preprints published by The Journal of Neuroscience, 169 were in neuroscience, and three were from animal behavior and cognition.
 Similarly, NeuroImage has published 211 neuroscience papers, two in bioinformatics, and one in bioengineering.
 It should be noted that these counts are based on the publications detected by bioRxiv and linked to their preprint, so some journals – for example, those that more frequently rewrite the titles of articles – may be underrepresented here.